How to Reduce Your Restaurant Employee Turnover RateLast updated on 4/20/2020

 - Open Conversations - Check in regularly with each member of your staff to make sure they’re happy at work.
 You should always make an effort to resolve any issues they bring to your attention.

-- Shift Meal - Okay, so feeding your staff isn’t necessarily “free,” but it costs pennies compared to losing good employees.
-Free food can improve morale and, as an added bonus, will make your staff familiar with the menu so they can have informed conversations with customers.
+- Shift Meal - Offering free food can improve morale and, as an added bonus, will make your staff familiar with the menu so they can have informed conversations with customers.
 Providing each person with one free meal per shift is really a win-win.

 - Help them prioritize - Understand that a management role can be overwhelming.
 Instead of adding more pressure, make sure you hear their side of the story and help your manager reach a solution that will work for everyone.